 What Is a C Wire and What Does It Do on a Thermostat?

-You can determine if you have a C wire by doing the following:
+You can ascertain if you have a C wire by doing the following:

 - Cut power to the thermostat at the breaker.

-- Pull off the thermostat and find the wiring.
+- Take off the thermostat and check the wiring.

 Do Nest or ecobee Need a C Wire?

-Trust Redhawk Heating & Air Conditioning for Your Smart Thermostat Installation Needs
+Depend on Redhawk Heating & Air Conditioning for Your Smart Thermostat Installation Needs